International Study Tour

 Imagine spending 10 days exploring Spain or Italy, and seeing first-hand the benefits of a successful co-op economy.
 Our international study tours are an essential component of the Master’s program and the chance for students to gain valuable experience focused on models of co-operative excellence.
 The study tour is the in-person component of a 6-week, online course that includes readings, discussions, lectures, papers, and a journal project.

 Non-student tour spots are available.
 You don’t have to be enrolled in the Master’s program to participate in the Spain or Italy tour.
+See the pricing and details below the testimonials on this page.
 Contact Us for more information on how you can broaden your knowledge by joining us on one of our international co-operative tours.

 Croatia Co-operative Tour (July 18-22, 2017)

 Participants learned about co-operatives in Croatia while enjoying Istria - the 'Tuscany' of Croatia - with Roman and Venetian architecture, medieval towns and beaches, famous for truffles, olive oils and award-winning wines.
 This tour was organized under the expert guidance of Dr. Sonja Novkovic, co-operative economist and Academic Director for the CME programs.
 Sonja lead this tour, which was based in her home city of Pula, Croatia.
 Her expertise on the region provided valuable insights into the co-operative movement.

 Participants met with other co-operators and discussed current issues (policy, development, success and challenges) while visiting agricultural co-operatives, social co-operatives, and others.

 Participants who attended the World Credit Union Conference hosted by the World Council of Credit Unions in Vienna, were invited to join us in Croatia as a pre-conference tour.

 Cuba (2013, 2015)